A Survivor from Warsaw: Premiere

 The connection between conductor Serge Koussevitzky's foundation and the Boston Symphony Orchestra led to the presumption that he and that orchestra would give the premiere.
 However the Foundation was slow to respond to Schoenberg's request for information about the premiere (and about his payment).
 While Schoenberg was awaiting their response, Kurt Frederick, conductor of the semi-amateur Albuquerque Civic Symphony Orchestra, had heard about A Survivor from Warsaw and wrote to Schoenberg to ask permission if his orchestra could perform it.
 He was surprised when Schoenberg offered him the opportunity to undertake the premiere, stipulating that in lieu of their performance fee the New Mexico musicians should prepare a full set of choral and orchestral parts and send those to him.
 The Koussevitsky Foundation merely sent Frederick a note to say that it was "very much interested" to learn of the Albuquerque premiere.
 The premiere was at first scheduled for September 7, 1948, but was delayed until November 4 of that year.
 Frederick conducted his orchestra at the University of New Mexico in Albuquerque with Sherman Smith (head of the University's chemistry department) as narrator.
-Albuquerque did not not enough singers so the choral group from nearly Estancia contributed choristers.
-"A group of amateur singers, among them cowboys and ranchers, began regularly traveling the 12-mile round-trip journey to Albuquerque to rehearse".
+Albuquerque did not have enough singers so the choral group from nearly Estancia contributed choristers.
+"A group of fourteen amateur singers, among them cowboys and ranchers, began regularly traveling the 120-mile round-trip journey to Albuquerque to rehearse with the ensemble".

-The premiere was followed by a minute's silence, after which Frederick repeated the whole work; then began a frenzied applause.
-An audience member wrote to Schoenberg that "the entire audience ... sitting on uncomfortable chairs in an ugly gymnasium, was roused and thrilled by your music."
+After the seven-minute performance, "[s]ensing the audience's enthusiasm and receptivity, ...
+Frederick repeated the work on the spot....
+[T]hundering applause ... followed".
+An audience member wrote to Schoenberg, "The entire audience ... sitting on uncomfortable chairs in an ugly gymnasium, was roused and thrilled by your music."
 There were skeptical voices as well.
 Time magazine wrote:

 Cruel Dissonants.
 First the audience was jolted upright by an ugly, brutal blast of brass.
 Under it, whispers stirred in the orchestra, disjointed motifs fluttered from strings to woodwinds, like secret, anxious conversations.
 The survivor began his tale, in the tense half-spoken, half-sung style called Sprechstimme.
 The harmonies grew more cruelly dissonant.
 The chorus swelled to one terrible crescendo.
 Then, in less than ten minutes from the first blast, it was all over.
 While his audience was still thinking it over, Conductor Kurt Frederick played it through again, to give it another chance.
 This time, the audience seemed to understand it better, and applause thundered in the auditorium.

-A Survivor from Warsaw premiered in Europe in December 1948, in Paris, under the direction of Leibowitz.
+A Survivor from Warsaw premiered in Europe in December 1948, in Paris, under the direction of René Leibowitz.